oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

 ### Key Features

-1. **Support multiple banks** - Currently, we support virtual accounts (VA) at 6 banks: BCA, BNI, Mandiri, BRI, Permata, and CIMB Niaga
+1. **Support multiple banks** - Currently, we support virtual accounts (VA) at 6 banks: BCA, BNI, Mandiri, BRI, Permata, CIMB Niaga, and BTPN
-2. **Real-time settlement for majority of the banks** - Payment into a VA will settle in your OY! dashboard on a real-time basis for the majority of the banks (note: for BCA, the settlement will take place H+2 after payment is made into the VA)
+2. **Real-time settlement for majority of the banks** - Payment into a VA will settle in your OY! dashboard on a real-time basis for the majority of the banks (note: for BCA, the settlement will depend on the agreement with our business representative)
 3. **Transaction tracking and monitoring capability** - You can track all created VA, incoming payments, and their respective details through our API callback or the OY! dashboard.
 You will receive a callback all incoming transactions.
 4. **Customizable VA types** - Refer to the table below for more informations on various types of VA: